getzlab/lapdog/.github/SECURITY.md

 ## Patches

 Lapdog handles updates through its patching system.
-Currently, patches must be applied manually.
-It is imperative that administrators keep up-to-date with Lapdog and patch their namespaces regularly.
+Patches are distributed automatically to all Lapdog Engine Projects since version 0.18.0.
+There are still some projects which are running older versions which cannot receive automatic updates. **It is imperative that project administrators ensure they update their projects to at least 0.18.0 so that their projects begin receiving automatic updates**

 ## Reporting a Vulnerability